hyhy26157/-3-Control-Chart-for-Train-Defect/README.md

 - ABC (Monthly)- Month-year of the Fleet ABC Mileage
 - XYZ (Monthly)- Month-year of the Fleet XYZ Mileage

 #### Dataset 3 (Train Withdrawal Data) - Train withdrawal means train defects happened during service hours and it is removed from servicing.
 Trains' passengers will disembark at next nearest station.
-This is one of the KPI the train operator tracks, to improve passenger experience.
+This is one of the KPI the train operator tracks, to reduce passenger dissatisfaction.

 - Year_Month - Month-year of the reported train withdrawal
 - Fault_Group - Classification of fault type. (e.g. Aircon System)